• Skip to primary navigation

 Orzo accentuates the flavors of Mediterranean ingredients like olive oil, garlic, tomatoes, and fresh herbs like basil.

-So, why not embark on a journey and explore the diverse culinary possibilities of couscous and orzo?
+So, why not start a journey and explore the diverse culinary possibilities of couscous and orzo?
 Delight in flavorful dishes from across the globe.

 2 - Shape and Texture